Introduction

 This article provided instructions for installing and using the ifconfig

-command on CentOS.
+command on CentOS and Rocky Linux.
 Furthermore, it presented a list of common ifconfig

 commands for network interface management.